Make a gift for tomorrow by joining the Ruth M. Farrisey, SON ’38 Legacy Society.

 All planned gifts, large or small, are vital to advancing MGH Institute of Health Professions’ commitment to improving health and health care through leadership education, research, and community engagement.

-To learn how you can include the school in your estate plans and join the Farrisey Society, email Meagan Sheffield, or call (617) 643-7194.
+To learn how you can include the school in your estate plans and join the Farrisey Society, email Clare McCully or call her at (617) 724-6399.